po1sigala/live/01-Class-Content/17-CS/README.md

 ## Heads-Up

-In the next unit, we will return to databases&mdash;in particular, NoSQL databases.
-We will learn about how non-relational databases work and compare them to SQL databases.
-Finally, we will explore why we might use NoSQL for an application.
+In the next unit, you'll start working with NoSQL databases using MongoDB.
+Be sure to have MongoDB installed on your computer **before** starting attending your classes.
+Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB on your computer.

 ## Resources